jcrist/msgspec/_sources/structs.rst.txt

 =======

 Structs are the preferred way of defining structured data types in ``msgspec``.
-They're written in C and are quite speedy and lightweight (measurably faster to create/compare/encode/decode than similar options like dataclasses_, attrs_, or pydantic_).
+They're written in C and are quite speedy and lightweight (:doc:`measurably faster <benchmarks>` to create/compare/encode/decode than similar options like dataclasses_, attrs_, or pydantic_).
 They're great for representing structured data both for serialization and for use in an application.

 Structs are defined by subclassing from `msgspec.Struct` and annotating the types of individual fields.
 Default values can also be provided for any